nutrition

 What You Might Want to Go Easy On

 That doesn’t mean you have to banish a donut from your life forever.
-But if you routinely notice that you are tired, cranky, or starving shortly after breakfast, swapping in a meal with more protein and fiber and less added sugar might seriously help.
-It’s worth trying for a few days just to see how your body feels.
-We aren’t making miracle claims here; it’s just a highly practical tweak that works well for a lot of people.
+But if you routinely notice that you are hungry shortly after breakfast, a meal with more protein and fiber and less added sugar may be worth comparing.
+Pay attention to what works for your morning rather than treating one menu as a universal rule.

 Frequently Asked Questions